-Serbia: Expert public divided on the level of “feed-in” tariff for electricity generated from renewable energy sources15.
-March 2017. / News Serbia Energy
+Serbia: Expert public divided on the level of “feed-in” tariff for electricity generated from renewable energy sources, News Serbia Energy

 Electric Power Industry of Serbia says that this compensation was EUR 20.1 million last year.